drbean/edit/tsailin/pasteur_perspective.md

 and PO (β = .184, *p* \< .10), respectively.
 However, H2 is only partially supported due to the marginal impact on the development of KUO and PO.

-H3 stated that KCO is positively associated with departmental KUO.
-As shown in Table 6, Model 9 confirmed the relationship with strong effect (β = .605, *p* \< .001).
-Furthermore, H4 predicted that the development of the PO would contribute to departmental collective efficacy.
-For observing the sub-effects of KCO and KCO, we also divide the hypothesis into H4, H4a, and H4b.
-As shown in Model 10, Model 11, and Model 12, It confirmed that university departments develop KCO (β = .381, *p* \< .001), KUO (β = .459, *p* \< .001), and PO (β = .459, *p* \< .001) could positively enhance their collective efficacy.
+H3 states that KCO is positively associated with departmental KUO.
+As shown in Table 6, Model 9 confirms there is a strong relationship between the two components of PO.
+(β = .605, *p* \< .001).
+Furthermore, H4 predicted that the development
+of PO would contribute to departmental collective efficacy.
+To observe the effects of KCO and KUO, we sub-divided the H4 hypothesis into H4a and H4b.
+Model 10, Model 11, and Model 12 confirm that university departments developing KCO (β = .381, *p* \< .001), KUO (β = .459, *p* \< .001), and PO (β = .459, *p* \< .001)
+positively enhance their collective efficacy.
 In other words, H4 is fully supported.
-In the final, H5 attempted to verify the mediating effect of PO on the between contextual antecedents and departmental collective efficacy.
-Following the Baron and Kenny (1986), we examined separately for the two antecedents as H5a and H5b.
-Through the results of Model 13 and Model 14, it shown PO partially mediated the relationship between organizational munificence (β = .177, *p* \< .05) and departmental collective efficacy (β = .414, *p* \< .001).
-And, in Model 15 and Model 16, it also shown PO fully mediated the between the organizational flexibility (β = .081) and departmental collective efficacy (β = .442, *p* \< .001) .
-H5a and H5b are supported, but it is worthy to note that the balance of organizational munificence on pursuing research excellence and research commercialization still has a partial influence on departmental collective efficacy (Aldwin, 1994;
+Finally, H5 predicted there would be a mediating effect of PO on the relationship between contextual antecedents and departmental collective efficacy.
+Following Baron and Kenny (1986), we examined separately this hypothesis for munificence and flexibility as H5a and H5b.
+Through the results of Model 13 and Model 14, we see PO partially mediated the relationship between organizational munificence (β = .177, *p* \< .05) and departmental collective efficacy (β = .414, *p* \< .001).
+And in Model 15 and Model 16, it is shown PO fully mediated the relationship between organizational flexibility (β = .081) and departmental collective efficacy (β = .442, *p* \< .001) .
+H5a and H5b are supported, but it is worthy to note that the balance exerted by organizational munificence on pursuing research excellence and research commercialization has partial influence on departmental collective efficacy (Aldwin, 1994;
 Baron & Kenny, 1986).